 What do we offer?

-We offer a range of services within one team, as well as linking with other agencies such as Health Visitors, which makes it easier for families to get the right help, at the right time, from the right people.
-In Bromley our early help is known as early intervention and family support services and includes:
+We offer a range of services within one team, as well as linking with other agencies such as Health Visitors, which makes it easier for families to be supported by the right people as early as possible.
+In Bromley, our early help is known as Early Intervention and Family Support (EIFS) services and includes:

-- Bromley Children Project - family support and parenting offer
+- Bromley Children Project – targeted one-2-one family support

 - Information advice and support service - supporting young people, and parents/carers of children and young people, with disabilities and special educational needs to access the right support packages and an Education Health and Care (EHC) Plan

-We offer a range of ‘early help’ to build confidence and resilience within families - to support them to tackle all kinds of problems and make the changes they need to make.
+We offer a range of early help to build confidence and resilience within families - to support them to tackle all kinds of problems and make the changes they need to make.
 Our aim is to offer the right help to as many children and families as possible at the earliest opportunity; we will support families to face challenges and make changes so that they feel more positive, in control of their situation, and have a happier family life.
 Families tell us that the support received from our services helped to prevent problems escalating and becoming harder to manage.
-Many families find this support invaluable as it helps them to keep their children safe and healthy, and reduces the likelihood of being referred to children’s social care due to increased risk and concern
+Many families tell us that they find this support invaluable as it helps them to keep their children safe and healthy, and reduces the likelihood of being referred to children’s social care due to increased risk and concern.

 Community based services

-Our services are based in the community which means we have a good knowledge of the local area and can make better connections with the families we support.
+Our teams work in three localities spread across Bromley, each locality has two of our six Children and Family Centres and because we are based in the community we have a good knowledge of the local area and can make better connections with the families we support.
 By creating joined-up support packages we can help families more effectively offering expert advice and support on issues including:

 - Parenting